mahavedalla/mahavedalla/docs/questions/puja/is-it-appropriate-for-a-monk-to-die-in-an-inhabited-area.md

-# Is it appropriate for a monk to die in an inhabited area?
+Question: Is it appropriate for a monk to die in an inhabited area?
 Answer in Brief: -
  Category: Pūjā
 Sutta References: SN 22.87